nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

-   - `list` : Lists all contacts.
+   - `list` : Lists all projects.

-   - `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the Address Book.
+   - `add project Duke` : Adds a project named `Duke` to the DevPlanPro.

-   - `delete 3` : Deletes the 3rd contact shown in the current list.
+   - `delete project Duke` : Deletes the Duke project from the list.

-   - `clear` : Deletes all contacts.
+   - `clear` : Deletes all projects and tasks.

    - `exit` : Exits the app.